-Why would you consider changing to a turboprop engine for your aircraft?
+Why would you consider converting to a turboprop engine for your aircraft?

 By Berni Breen and Amanda Hudswell

 While you might be comfortable with your current piston engine, have you really considered what a turboprop would do for you?

 There are the obvious benefits including increased reliability, far fewer moving parts, no pistons, no lifters, no cam, no connecting rods, no spark plugs, no magnetos.
 You get the picture.
 Virtually vibration free.

 Changing over to a TurbAero turboprop should be a straightforward process and here are some good reasons why you might want to consider it.

 We plan to have firewall forward packages developed and offered for many of the more popular experimental (homebuilt) models, making the retrofit of our engines easy.

 Generally speaking, the TurbAero turboprop engine is expected to be much simpler to operate than a piston.
 This is due to the single lever operation capability of the engine.
 There is no mixture control needed on a turboprop, and TurbAero engines will be set up so that the prop is automatically controlled without pilot input.
 This will be accomplished by our integrated Power Control Unit (PCU), which controls both the engine and the propeller.
 The PCU also provides automatic overspeed protection for both the N1 and N2 sections, as well as automatic protection from over-temperatures and over/underpressures.